timescale/docs/api/enable_chunk_skipping.md

 # enable_chunk_skipping()

-Track a range of values in a specific column of chunks in a hypertable.
+Enable range statistics for a specific column in a hypertable.
+This tracks range of values for that column per chunk.
+This is used for chunk pruning during query optimization

 ### Required arguments